ServiceInnovationLab/smartstart-frontend/README.md

 ### Catalyst dev env

+If you're not a Catalyst developer, see the [local development](#local-development) instructions below.

 1. Make sure you have a dedicated environment number assigned to you (e.g. dev09).
-- If not ask someone to set it up for you (ask the lead dev)
+- If not ask someone to set it up for you (ask the lead dev).
-- You will need to ensure that your debian package has been uploaded to the repository, sysops will take care of this.
+- Your user package must have been uploaded to the repository, see the new staff instructions on the wiki.
 2. Clone the ops repository from the [LEF ops repo](https://gitlab.catalyst.net.nz/lef/ops)
-3. Install your environment `./make_smartstart_environment`
+3. Install your environment by following [the instructions](https://gitlab.catalyst.net.nz/lef/ops#setup-an-environment)
-4. It would ask you for a vault password, in separate terminal run `ssh cat-prod-secret pview -d lefdev ansible-vault`
-- If you have access, you will see the password
-- If you don't have access, ask a sysadmin to be added to the `lefdev` group on `cat-prod-secret`
-5. Copy paste password to terminal with ansible script that asked for it If everything goes successfully, you should have your environment.

 #### Development workflow

 1. ssh to dev server `ssh ubuntu@frontend.dev[YOUR_ENV].smartstart.services.govt.nz`
 2. Run `run-dev`.
-It starts app on port 8080, watches files and automatically refreshes the browser.
+It starts the app on port 8080, watches files and automatically refreshes the browser.

 You can do one of the following:
 1. Modify files directly on web server